SDCP vs. JPLD

 SDCP and JPLD have a correlation of 0.31, meaning they provide meaningful diversification benefit when combined.
 Depending on your allocation goals, holding both could reduce overall portfolio risk.

-On 1-year performance, JPLD leads with 4.71% vs 4.38% for SDCP.
+On 1-year performance, JPLD leads with 4.19% vs 4.00% for SDCP.
 On fees, JPLD is cheaper at 0.24% per year.
-Their volatility is very similar.
+On volatility, SDCP has been the lower-risk option at 0.26%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 JPLD is cheaper with a 0.24% expense ratio, compared with 0.35% for SDCP.